iamaidana/iamaidana/_posts/2021-11-04-a-post-about-my-dutch-journey.markdown

 <h3>To improve a CV</h3>

 It could be beneficial to sharpen language skills to improve a CV.
 Especially with living in Europe where most people speak an average of 2-3 languages.
-While there are many English-speaking companies there are more that prefer Ducth-speaking people.
+While there are many English-speaking companies there are more that prefer Dutch-speaking people.
 Or most companies would even prefer a multilingual candidate or one who was at least attempting to learn the language.

 <h3>To make new friends</h3>